Qryn/ASCII-Imperium/README.md

 George Yang - ygyang@sfu.ca

 Play Instructions:
-Use a Java IDE to compile the code and play!
+Use a Java IDE to compile the code or Jar and then play!

 Game Tutorial:
   Follow the instructions on screen!